 Growth of ebook reading by the mainstream was slow until 2009 when Stephen King published a novella exclusively for Amazon Kindle.
 With a best-selling author behind the concept and the creation of Amazon Kindle Direct Publishing, ebooks grew exponentially in popularity.

 Early ebooks by entrepreneurs were usually Adobe PDF documents sold through their websites as information products.
 These books were often long and expensive from $49 to $149.
 In the mid-2000s, options such as print-on-demand and digital publishing that were easier and more affordable than traditional vanity publishing, increased the number of self-published books.
 As a result, many ebook publishing companies emerged to help budding authors.

 The use of books for marketing purposes isn't new, but the emergence of ebooks and print-on-demand has made it easier and more affordable for business owners to create books to increase their credibility, as well as offer another income stream.

-Today, ebooks are a $6.74 billion industry and is expected to grow to over $8 billion by 2018.
+Today, ebooks are a $6.74 billion industry and one that is expected to grow to over $8 billion by 2018.